$C^*$-extreme points of positive operator valued measures and unital completely positive maps: Mutually Singular POVMs

-where $M_{\chi_A}$ is the multiplication operator by $\chi_A$.
-Here $\chi_A$ denotes the characteristic function on the subset $A$.
+where $M_{\chi_A}$ is the multiplication operator by the characteristic function $\chi_A$.
 It is straightforward to verify that $\pi^\lambda$ is a spectral measure.
 Also $\pi^\lambda(A)=0$ if and only if $\lambda(A)=0$ for any $A\in\ox$.
 Such spectral measures are known as canonical spectral measures.

-We prove that the notion of singularity and disjointness are same for spectral measures.
-But, first we prove it for the case of canonical spectral measures.
+We first prove that the notion of singularity and disjointness are same in the case of canonical spectral measures.
 The proof here follows the same technique which is usually employed for representations (see Theorem 2.2.2, \cite{Arveson2}).